tolgee/documentation/blog/2021-11-18-localize-your-reactjs-app-the-simplest-way-youve-ever-seen.md

 4. Success! 🎉 Now you just have to follow the integration guide.

-## Let's integrate it into CRA App
+## Let's integrate it into React.js App
-1. Generate brand new CRA App and open it your favorite editor
+1. Generate brand new React App and open it your favorite editor

         npx create-react-app tolgee-hello-world